 In accordance with Building regulations all non-combustible walls closer than 400mm to the stove should be at least 75mm thick.
-As for any inset stove the entire fireplace recess and the hearth must be made of non-combustible material.
+For practical reasons the back wall of the fireplace recess and the hearth should be made of non-combustible material.